Q. Are group or team projects eligible?

 Each category has different requirements.
 Every applicant must submit the required elements outlined within their category of choice, plus two nominator forms and all of the Attachments.
-Applicants and their parents also must sign a statement of commitment that, if named a Davidson Fellow, the applicant and a parent or guardian will attend the award reception in Washington, D.C.
+Applicants and their parents also must sign a statement of commitment that, if named a Davidson Fellow, the applicant and a parent or guardian will attend the award reception in Cambridge, Massachusetts.

 Q. What is the deadline for Davidson Fellows scholarship applications?
-The 2019 application deadline has passed.
+The 2020 deadline is February 12, 2020.

 Q. How do I submit my complete Davidson Fellows application?

 Davidson Fellows application can be accessed through our online application system on theHow to Apply page.